BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **The Wargs**

-**The Wargs** — This Scenario requires 24 Fell Wargs.
+This Scenario requires 24 Fell Wargs.
 The Fell Wargs follow the usual profile for a Fell Warg.
 They will always move first in each Move phase, even before Heroic Moves, and will Charge the nearest model by the shortest possible route.
 If this is not possible, they will move as quickly as they can towards the nearest model from either Battle Company.

-**The Enemy of my Enemy** — Both Battle Companies are forced to work together, at least for now, and so the members of both will count as friendly models to each other.
+* **The Enemy of my Enemy**

+Both Battle Companies are forced to work together, at least for now, and so the members of both will count as friendly models to each other.
 Players will still roll for Priority as normal, with the player that won Priority acting with the models from their Battle Company first in each phase if able.

 ![](../media/scenarios/battle_companies/the_wolves_attack.jpg)

 ---

 ## SEIZE THE OUTPOST

-*Your company has been tasked with taking a remote outpost, one that holds an important strategic position in Middle-earth.
-It is currently under the control of a band of Orcs who have claimed it for their own.
-Your company must try to infiltrate the outpost, slay the Orcs and claim it for themselves.*

-*However, your company is not the only one who has been tasked with claiming the position; a rival company has been set the same task by their lord.
-Your company must not only try to capture the outpost, but also prevent their rivals from doing the same in the swirling melee that engulfs it.*

 For this Scenario, you will need the outpost defenders; these are 4 Orc Warriors with shield, 4 Orc Warriors with spear, 2 Orc Warriors with Orc bow, and 2 Orc Warriors with two-handed weapon.